 The Last Machine in the Solar System

-by Matthew Isaac Sobin
+Author: Matthew Isaac Sobin

-Publication Date: 11 April 2017
+Publication date: 11 April 2017

-Review by Terry Wood
+Reviewer: Terry Wood

-The Last Machine in the Solar System, by Matthew Isaac Sobin, is a novella of some ambition.
+The Last Machine in the Solar System by Matthew Isaac Sobin is a novella of some ambition.
 It contains the last reminiscences of a robot called Jonathan, created by Nikolai to witness the end of the Earth and ultimately, the Sun.
 Endowed with an encyclopaedic knowledge and the brain of a supercomputer, but with human emotional baggage, Jonathan longs for the past and his life with Nikolai, while waiting for the end.